Semantic-Org/Learn-Semantic/server/documents/definitions/how-to-read.html.md

 So for example a button may be "large or small", "colored", "show primacy on a page", "have an icon", "be animated".

 ### States

 States are modifications to a UI element which show a change in its condition.
+S

-States can be used to indicate an element things like, "should be visible", "should be hidden", "should be unmodifiable", "should indicate a user must wait".
+States can be used to indicate changes like: "is hidden", "should appear unmodifiable", "should indicate a user must wait".